Digitized counterdiabatic quantum critical dynamics: Methods

-Secondly, we build the circuits based on graph coloring to parallelize gates and have as few entangling layers as possible.
-Similar techniques have been applied in a heavy-hexagonal architecture~\cite{kim2023evidence}.
-Here, we create a conflict graph where each gate is a node and two nodes are connected if their associated gates overlap.
-Then, the graph is colored, resulting in layers of entangling gates that can be applied in parallel.
+For every geometry, we built the quantum circuits using graph coloring, thereby parallelizing entangling gates and reducing the number of required layers.
+Similar compression techniques have been applied in a heavy-hexagonal architecture~\cite{kim2023evidence}.
+Here, we create a conflict graph where each gate is a node.
+Two nodes are connected if their associated gates overlap.
+Then, the graph is colored, resulting in chunks of entangling gates that can be applied in parallel.
 Since the interactions between spins are short-range, greedy optimizers provide optimal solutions for the graph coloring problem.
 In particular, we use the default solvers of the Networkx library~\cite{hagberg2008exploring}.
-A trivial case is the 1D chain, whose efficient gate ordering is shown in the Supplementary Information.
+As an example, the efficient gate ordering for the heavy-hex lattice is shown in the Supplementary Figure~1.

+Next, we transpiled the quantum circuits, considering nine different transpilation techniques that may suppress errors and checked which one gave the best performance, i.e. the lowest density of defects relative to the reference 1D values.
+This test was performed using \texttt{ibm\_fez} with $20000$ shots for a circuit including CD at $T = 0.1/J$ and $dt=0.1/J$ in a $100$-qubit chain with open boundary conditions.

+The different transpilation techniques are the combination of three gate scheduling types: as-late-as-possible (ALAP), as-soon-as-possible (ASAP), and none, and using either standard basis gates $\{\text{CZ},X,R_z(\theta),\sqrt{X}\}$, fractional gates~\cite{frac}, and standard basis gates plus dynamical decoupling (DD) with the $X_pX_m$ sequence.
+In the ASAP schedule, the gates are executed at the earliest available time, which reduces idle times, whereas ALAP delays the gates to the last possible moment, leaving earlier idle periods that can be filled with error-mitigation strategies such as dynamical decoupling.
+In Table \ref{tab:scheduling_types}, we observe that the best performance resulted from using the standard gates with DD ($X_pX_m$) and scheduling the gates ALAP.
+Nevertheless, its performance was close to no scheduling and standard gates.
+Therefore, we used standard gates and no scheduling type.

+We employed the default qiskit transpiler with \verb|optimization_level=3| and upon availability, we used the qiskit AI transpiler~\cite{ai_transpiler}.
+These transpiled circuits were sent to the hardware using the qiskit IBM runtime \verb|SamplerV2| primitive with up to $20000$ shots.
+The exact gate counts of the transpiled circuits, as well as the device calibrations at the time of experiment, can be found in Ref.~\cite{data_repository}.

-Thirdly, due to current hardware limitations, the number of time steps in the digitized time evolution is held constant for \(T \geq 0.8/J\) in order to minimize device error.
-This causes the time step size \(\delta t\) to increase.
-We set the maximum number of Trotter steps to six, which gave no more than 3000 entangling gates in the studied cases.
+Finally, due to current hardware limitations, the number of time steps in the digitized time evolution was held constant for \(T \geq 0.8/J\) in order to minimize device error (see Supplementary Figure~3).
+Consequently, the time step size \(\delta t\) was increased.
+We set the maximum number of Trotter steps to five, which gave no more than $3000$ entangling gates in the studied cases.